Language Learning and Intercultural Understanding in the Primary School

 Table of Contents

-Foreword Introduction 1 Language Awareness 2 Inclusive Approaches to Language Learning 3 Language, Culture and Identity 4 Language and Wellbeing 5 Language and Gender 6 Languages Across the Curriculum 7 Progression in Language Learning 8 Assessing Progress in Language Learning 9 Leadership of Languages 10 Concluding Thoughts
+Foreword Introduction 1 Language Awareness 2 Inclusive Approaches to Language Learning 3 Language, Culture and Identity 4 Language and Wellbeing 5 Language and Gender 6 Languages Across the Curriculum 7 Progression in Language Learning 8 Assessing Progress in Language Learning 9 Leadership of Languages – a whole-school approach to planning and implementing a language-focused curriculum 10 Concluding Thoughts